Improving Object-centric Learning with Query Optimization: Experiments

 \subsection{Ablative Studies}

-\paragraph{Experimental Setup} We perform ablative studies over our designs by comparing them with different model variants.
-For slot initialization, we consider two types of initialization methods: (1) sampling from a learnable Gaussian distribution as proposed in the original \sa module (SA), and (2) our Query \sa design (QSA).
-For optimization, we consider three types of methods: (1) the original optimization method in \sa, (2) the \ac{isa} method introduced by~\cite{chang2022object} where gradients are not backpropagated through the iterative refinement but to parameters for attention $\phi^{\text{attn}}$ and update $\phi^{\text{update}}$, and (3) our method where gradients are also not backpropagated through the iterative refinement, but to both parameters for attention $\phi^{\text{attn}}$, update $\phi^{\text{update}}$ and initialization queries $\phi^{\text{init}}$ with a straight-through estimator.
-For simplicity, we term these optimization methods with prefixes (I-) for ISA and (BO-) for our method.
-We run all ablations over our 4-layer CNN slot-encoder design.
-We choose ShapeStacks and Stanford Dogs as representative datasets for ablative studies and provide training details in~\cref{app:model:implement}.
+\paragraph{Experimental Setup} We perform ablative studies over our designs by comparing them with different design variants on ShapeStacks and Stanford Dogs.
+For slot initialization, we consider (1) the original \sa module's sampling initialization (SA), and (2) initializing with learnable queries (QSA).
+For optimization, we consider (1) the original optimization in \sa (\ie w/o detach or \ac{ste}), (2) the \ac{isa} optimization where gradients to slots in iterative updates are detached (\ie w/ detach only), and (3) our optimization where we both detach the gradients into iterative refinement, and pass gradient to the initialization queries with \ac{ste} (\ie w/ detach and \ac{ste}).
+For simplicity, we term these variants with prefixes (I-) for I-SA and (\shortprefix) for our full method.
+We run all ablations on each dataset with the same encoder-decoder architecture.